cloudmesh-community/hid-sp18-710/paper/paper.md

 challenges to overcome.
 RDBMS are much more matured, been around for many years and the best technical support is available.
-So there is always fear of unknown until the technology gets widely accepted and used [@neal].
+So there is always fear of unknown until the technology gets widely accepted and used [@hid-sp18-710-neal].
 Most of the NoSQL databases are open source and support and reassurance that any organization gets from their traditional RDBMS vendors are challenged.
 Even though NoSQL goal is to provide no admin solution,in current trend, it requires lots of skills to maintain and learn.
-It is highly tempting for any organization to adopt living edge technology, but that adoption needs to be embraced with selection of best tool and with extreme caution [@dbkumar].
+It is highly tempting for any organization to adopt living edge technology, but that adoption needs to be embraced with selection of best tool and with extreme caution [@hid-sp18-710-dbkumar].
 Ad-hoc query analysis is quite complex in NoSQL databases and it requires expertise to write even a simple query.

 ## NoSQL For Big Data